-Big data analysis is the skills and the ability needed to manage and study large amounts of data in order to determine patterns, trends, secure competitive advantages and improve customers satisfaction.
+Big data analysis is the skills and the ability needed to manage and study large amounts of data in order to determine patterns, and trends, secure competitive advantages, and improve customer satisfaction.

-By large amounts of data we can refer to volume, velocity and variety, which are the cornerstones of Big Data.
+By large amounts of data, we refer to volume, velocity, and variety, which are the cornerstones of Big Data.

 In addition, we use the term Veracity, which is related to the quality of the data being analyzed for example, in the medical field when large studies are done to obtain results on medicines.

 How can a QA engineer assure and add value to the analysis of all this information?

 Big data often finds important challenges that improve the risk of the outcome and the decisions that are taken.
 From the exponential growth of data to the security of the information, the spectrum is overwhelming and leads to not taking any chances and continuing to work as usual.

 As QA engineers this challenge can be too much to handle, however by defining a proper strategy, the risks and stakes will be addressed properly and will ensure an exceptional outcome and deliver customer satisfaction.

 On one hand, the most powerful tool in the hands of a QA Engineer to achieve Big Data’s goal is the use of metrics.
 Being able to determine a powerful metric, and all its components will improve business processes, detect any important issues on time, and most importantly guarantee customer satisfaction.
 After obtaining all the required information, the second most important skill needed from the QA is the ability to analyze and deliver the results obtained in a user-friendly manner, first by delivering what is expected for the customer and secondly by assuring high quality, reliability, and security of the information.

 QA as known doesn’t apply testing cycles, nor creates bugs or defects, we are not expected to behave as usual, rather compile a lot of information, analyze it, and deliver results that have been filtered to mitigate the most important challenges that cause uncertainty to the customer.